citrix/citrix-mam-sdks/README.md

 * Review the [Citrix License Agreement](LICENSE).
 Print and keep a copy of this license for your records.
 By downloading and using the Citrix MAM SDKs you agree to these licensing terms.
 If you do not accept them the terms then do not use the software.

 * Review the [Export Agreement](EXPORT_CONTROLS).
 Print and keep a copy of this license for your records.
 If you cannot acknowledge it is your responsibility to comply with any and all export and import laws, and that Citrix Systems Inc has no further responsibility, then do not use the software.

+## Releases

+See the [Releases](https://github.com/citrix/citrix-mam-sdks) for download links of the different MAM SDKs, and details on each one.

+The iOS SDK is also released in a Cocoapod-compatible manner, allowing customers to consume the iOS MAM SDKs in a way that works with a Cocoapod build system.

+Likewise, the Java Android SDK in a Maven Repository-compatible manner.
+This enables customers to consume the Android MAM SDKs in a way that works with a Gradle or Maven build system.

 ## Sample Apps